Fellowships and Funding

 Graduate Associateships

-• Associateships, awarded for teaching, research or administration, are the primary source of financial assistance provided to graduate students.
-Most graduate associateships provide a 12-month tuition waiver, a nine-month stipend and subsidized health insurance in exchange for 20 hours of work per week for nine months.
+• Associateships, awarded for teaching, research, or administration, are the primary source of financial assistance provided to graduate students.
+Most graduate associateships provide a 12-month tuition waiver, a nine-month stipend, and subsidized health insurance in exchange for 20 hours of work per week for nine months.
 Associateship positions generally begin in the autumn term and are renewable, depending upon the student’s job performance, grades, and availability of funds.

 • To be eligible for consideration, you need only meet the admission and deadline requirements of your program and check the appropriate box(es) on the admission application under "Funding Opportunities."